Early childhood education in different languages

 The Swedish-language services of the City offer early childhood education fully in Swedish.

-In language immersion, the child learns Swedish as part of all daycare centre activities and through stories, songs, nursery rhymes, games and play, and themed exercises.
-Educators supplement the meaning of words and expressions with gestures and images.
-In language immersion, the development of the child’s language skills is systematically supported and guided.
+At the language immersion daycare centre, the child learns Swedish through activities such as fairy tales, songs, stories, games and thematic work.
+The teachers supplement the meaning of words and expressions with gestures and pictures.
+In the language immersion, the child's Swedish language skills are systematically supported and guided.

 There are language immersion daycare centres and schools around Helsinki.
 The language immersion path is determined by the daycare centre in which the child starts the language immersion in early childhood education.
 What this means in practice is that after pre-primary education, the child transfers to the language immersion school on that path.
 The language immersion path continues in the language immersion class until the end of grade nine.